JessikaRamirez/pdsnd_github/README.md

 In this project, the Python tool was used to explore data from three major US cities: Chicago, New York and Washington related to bike sharing, providing the user with an interactive experience over the data and visualizing descriptive statistics about the data.

+### Request

+#1 Popular times of travel (i.e., occurs most often in the start time)

+    most common month
+    most common day of week
+    most common hour of day

+#2 Popular stations and trip

+    most common start station
+    most common end station
+    most common trip from start to end (i.e., most frequent combination of start station and end station)

+#3 Trip duration

+    total travel time
+    average travel time

+#4 User info

+    counts of each user type
+    counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

+### Libraries used

+NumPy is the fundamental package for scientific computing in Python.
+It is a Python library that provides a multidimensional array object, various derived objects (such as masked arrays and matrices), and an assortment of routines for fast operations on arrays, including mathematical, logical, shape manipulation, sorting, selecting, I/O, discrete Fourier transforms, basic linear algebra, basic statistical operations, random simulation and much more.

+pandas es una biblioteca de código abierto con licencia BSD que proporciona estructuras de datos y herramientas de análisis de datos de alto rendimiento y fáciles de usar para el lenguaje de programación Python.

 ### Files used
 For this project, three files were used, one for each of the states mentioned above, with information from January to June, all in .csv format.